 Maintenance and Repair Costs

-Another reason why buying mobile homes’ a good investment for you is because routine maintenance and repairs are relatively inexpensive.
+Another reason why buying mobile homes is a good investment for you is because routine maintenance and repairs are relatively inexpensive.

 Part of a Community

-For people looking for a luxury home that cost less, manufactured homes are great options, especially if qualifying for a sizable mortgage right now is just not in the cards.
+For people looking for a luxury home that costs less, manufactured homes are great options, especially if qualifying for a sizable mortgage right now is just not in the cards.
+Learn about manufactured home financing and chattel financing options here.

-Furthermore, a good portion of affordable luxury mobile homes are located in mobile home communities.
+Furthermore, a good portion of affordable luxury mobile homes are located in mobile home communities (see our top 10 manufactured home communities in Michigan).
 This means that as a mobile homeowner, you now have access to communal amenities, plus you are actually a part of a real community.

 ● Community Centers